dcrnofficial/doc/POS/POS.md

 Tickets for a block are chosen with a random distribution.
 To force a vote to go a certain way you would need 3 out of 5 votes for a given block which is 60%.
 Even with that huge expenditure of capital, they are less than half way there.
 And a vote isn’t decided on a single block so you would need 60% of 75% of blocks in the voting period.
 And THEN you still need the PoW miners to confirm the votes.
 If they think someone is trying to game the system, they can choose to invalidate blocks.
 So basically this is close to impossible, even if a single person has a HUGE percentage of DCRN.
 But then we come to the Voting Service Providers.
 VSPs, while not having access to any of their users’ funds, do have the ability to change votes on tickets assigned to them.
 This is why it is suggested that when joining a VSP, people don’t just go for the largest one.
-Decred is short for ‘decentralized credit’ so part of the spirit of PoS is ensuring that the VSPs don’t get too large in relation to the others.
+Decred-Next is short for ‘decentralized credit of next generation’ so part of the spirit of PoS is ensuring that the VSPs don’t get too large in relation to the others.
 However, even the largest at almost 20% would still only get on average one vote per block.
-Decred was specifically designed to minimize impact from both large PoW mining pools and PoS VSPs as well as individuals (including developers) with large holdings.
+Decred-Next was specifically designed to minimize impact from both large PoW mining pools and PoS VSPs as well as individuals (including developers) with large holdings.
 ---
 6. **What happens if less than 3 of the selected tickets vote on a block?**
 Miners do not start mining for the next block until at least 3 of the selected tickets vote on the current block.
 If a found block does not manage to get the selected votes, the block is simply orphaned by the next block another miner finds.